plantuml/plantuml-server/README.md

 How to run the server with Docker
 =================================

+You can run Plantuml with jetty or tomcat container
 ```
+docker run -d -p 8080:8080 plantuml/plantuml-server:jetty
-docker run -d -p 8080:8080 plantuml/plantuml-server
+docker run -d -p 8080:8080 plantuml/plantuml-server:tomcat
 ```

 The server is now listing to [http://localhost:8080](http://localhost:8080).

-Alternate: How to run the server with Tomcat + Docker?
+Alternate: How to build your docker image
 ======================================================

-Above method uses maven to run the application.
+This method uses maven to run the application.
 That requires internet connectivity.
-That is undesireable in a corporate environment with firewalls.
 So, you can use following command to create a self-contained docker image that will "just-work".

 *Note: Generate the WAR (instructions further below) prior to running "docker build"*

 ```
-docker build -t plantuml-server:tomcat8 -f Dockerfile.tomcat8 .
+docker image build -t plantuml-server .
-docker run -d -p 8080:8080 plantuml-server:tomcat8
+docker run -d -p 8080:8080 plantuml-server
 ```
 The server is now listing to [http://localhost:8080/plantuml](http://localhost:8080/plantuml).